 The short answer to this question is whatever you need.
 However, if this is your first time flying with your child, you may not know what that is.
 Here is a quick list of things that you may want to bring on board when flying with a young child.

-Babies will inevitably have accidents, spit-up, drip their food, or do something to soil the clothing that they are wearing.
+Babies will inevitably have accidents, throw up, drip their food, or do something to soil the clothing that they are wearing.
 Bringing an extra change of clothes or two may be beneficial.
 Even several extra tee shirts may be a good idea.
 Bring clothing that can be layered as well.
 Even if your destination is tropical, your plane may be cold.
 Bring extra layers to keep your baby comfortable.

 Bring plenty of food, formula, breast milk, juice, or whatever your child will need.
 As a matter of fact, bring extra.
 You never know when you will be delayed, or your baby will be extra hungry.
 It is often advisable to feed your baby at take-off and landing if possible.
 This will help the popping in your baby’s ears.
 If you are an experienced flyer, you may have used gum for the same reason.